Rainwater collection systems can harbour the Legionella bacteria, which in very rare circumstances may lead to Legionnaires’ disease.

-If you decide to empty out and clean your rainwater capture device, we would recommend wearing protective equipment such as a face mask and gloves to minimise the risk of contraction.
+If you decide to empty out and clean your rainwater capture device, we would recommend wearing protective equipment such as a face mask and gloves to minimise the risk.

 The information provided in this article is intended as a general guideline for maintaining rainwater harvesting systems.
 While we strive to offer accurate and helpful advice, maintenance should be carried out at your own discretion.
 We do not assume responsibility for any issues or damages that may arise from following the guidelines provided.
 It is essential that you assess your individual situation and take the necessary precautions to ensure safety and effectiveness.